wyfo/yuniq/README.md

 Usage: yuniq [OPTIONS]

 Options:
-      --size-hint <SIZE_HINT>      Expected number of unique lines (used to pre-size internal structures) [default: 1048576] --fast                       Use 64-bit hashing (faster, negligible collision risk) --safe                       Store exact line bytes for collision-free deduplication (slower) -c, --count                      Prefix each line with its global occurrence count -w, --check-chars <CHECK_CHARS>  Only compare the first N characters of each line -s, --skip-chars <SKIP_CHARS>    Skip the first N characters of each line before comparing -f, --skip-fields <SKIP_FIELDS>  Skip the first N whitespace-delimited fields of each line before comparing
+      --fast                       Use 64-bit hashing (faster, negligible collision risk) -c, --count                      Prefix each line with its global occurrence count, sorted by count -r, --reverse                    Reverse sort order (requires --count, incompatible with --no-sort) -S, --no-sort                    Preserve insertion order instead of sorting by count (requires --count) --size-hint <SIZE_HINT>      Expected number of unique lines (used to pre-size internal structures) [default: 1048576] -w, --check-chars <CHECK_CHARS>  Only compare the first N characters of each line -s, --skip-chars <SKIP_CHARS>    Skip the first N characters of each line before comparing -f, --skip-fields <SKIP_FIELDS>  Skip the first N whitespace-delimited fields of each line before comparing